Aarun Lim

 Aarun Raymond Lim (លឹម អារុណ; born 25 June 2003) is a professional footballer who plays as a defensive midfielder.
 Born in New Zealand, he has represented Cambodia at youth level.

 Early life

 Lim was born to a Cambodian father and New Zealand (European) mother.
 He is also of Chinese descent.
-Lim attended St Paul's Collegiate School in New Zealand.
+Lim attended Hillcrest High School and St Paul's Collegiate School in New Zealand.
 Lim has two brothers.
 He has regarded Japan international Keisuke Honda as his football idol.

 Career

 Lim trained with the youth academy of Spanish La Liga side Valencia.

 As a youth player, he joined the youth academy of New Zealand side Melville United.
 He was described as a key player for the U-19 team".
 Lim was first called up to represent Cambodia internationally at youth level for the 2020 Japan-ASEAN U19 Men's Football Tournament.

 Lim was promoted to the senior team of Cambodian side Boeung Ket before the 2021 season.
 He suffered an injury while playing for the club.
 In 2023, he signed for Cambodian side NagaWorld, where he was regarded to have performed well for the club.

 He received media attention due to his physical appearance.
 Lim mainly operates as a midfielder and is known for his defensive ability.

 In 2021, Lim was appointed Goodwill Ambassador for Social Responsibility of the Asian Football Confederation.